Alex-March/digital-business-card/README.md

+Can view the final result in the following link:

+willowy-jalebi-a8d647.netlify.app

 This is one of my first react projects, the goal of which is to build a digital business card, based on an alreadfy given Figma design, using React.
 The Figma design can be found using the following
 link: https://www.figma.com/file/4ctPLUvIn5b5Ep6YPOZWWd/Digital-Business-Card